Updated: February 1, 2026

 This depends on the property type and the private landlord or agency you are renting property from.
 Be sure to check the lease agreement before signing or paying any deposits.

 The major cities for expats to rent property in Portugal include the capital city of Lisbon, Porto, and Faro and Albufeira in the Algarve region.
+Find out more in our article on homes for rent in Lisbon, Portugal.

 You will find a varied selection of houses, villas, mansions, apartments and even commercial properties for rent in Portugal.